 Chris Ernst

 Hey!
-I am a User Experience Designer looking for the Next Big Thing in my life.
+I am a User Experience Designer / Product Designer / Amateur Tinkerer specializing in complex (enterprise) systems looking for the Next Big Thing in my life.
 Do you have a Next Big Thing for me?
 Excellent!
 You're in the right place.
 I'm a little bit technical, I'm a little bit creative, I'm a little bit country, and I'm a little bit rock n' roll.
 I love pushing my existing skills to the limits and being forced to get good at new ones too.
 I'm looking for an opportunity and team that can teach me just as much as I teach them.

 Who Am I?